stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/CMake_3.18-064F8C?style=flat&logo=cmake&logoColor=white" />
 </p>

-*SuperTerrain+* is a modern procedural terrain generator with physics simulations and aiming for real-time photorealistic rendering.
-It was started as my computer science dissertation project and inspired by many games, software and movies with procedural generation features.
-Procedural generation is one of the most popular topics in computer graphics and allows us to create data using the power of algorithm and minimise efforts spent on pre-modelling/computing.
+*SuperTerrain+* is a modern procedural terrain generator with physics simulations and aiming for real-time photorealistic rendering under the inspirations of games and movies with procedural generation features.
+Procedural generation is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.

 *SuperTerrain+* provides object-oriented interfaces to allow developers to customise the scenery as they preferred.
 Rather than considering it as a piece of software, it is also a collection of modern computer graphics techniques; with the help of detailed inline documentations, this is also a great place for learning.

-*SuperTerrain+* is focusing on the next-generation computer graphics, so I have to spend most of my time on the latest technologies, therefore there is no intention for backward compatibility and the development environment such as programming language standard and hardware requirement, will be evolving over time.
+*SuperTerrain+* is focusing on the next-generation computer graphics and latest technologies, therefore there is no intention for backward compatibility and the development environment will be evolving over time.

 ## :bulb: Main Features